Feast of Sankt Nicholaus

 A time for giving!
 Held at the Helvetia Community Hall on the Saturday closest to the 5th of December.

-Sponsored in part by the Helvetia Farm Women, a West Virginia Community Education Outreach Service, in cooperation with the WVU Extension Service increasing knowledge and understanding.
+Sponsored in part by the Helvetia Farm Women which is dedicated to increasing knowledge and understanding.
 Contact: 304-924-5469.

 Santa Claus begins with Nicholaus, who was born during the third century in the village of Patara.
 At the time, the area was Greek and is now on the southern coast of Turkey.
 His wealthy parents, who raised him to be a devout Christian, died in an epidemic while Nicholaus was still young.